virtualcell/vcell-fiji/docs/Tools/Progamming.md

   - Two part system, one for clients and other for the server
   - [BigDataServer](https://imagej.net/plugins/bdv/server)
     - An application which runs on a server, and handles clients requests to view large image files, supposedly doing it extremely efficiently and quickly
+    - Need to open it within a hyper stack, it only shows the
   - [BigDataViewer](https://imagej.net/plugins/bdv)
     - Re-slicing browser and Fiji plugin for terabyte-sized multi-view image sequences